 Later, we also had gone over to my neighbor’s home across the street from us because she was having demonic entities pestering her and her family at her home.
 She had taken us to her backyard where in the corner a deep, black shadow was cast.

 We led her in the same way.
 She said that she always had sensed someone had died on her property in a violent way, like there had been a lynching.
-Before she had even spoken a word, the moment we had walked into her back yard, the same ominous feeling had overtaken me.
+Before she had even spoken a word, the moment we had walked into her back yard, the same ominous sensation had overtaken me.
 We confirmed what she had sensed to be true.
 Then, she too spoke words of forgiveness, cleansing, and blessing over her land.

 As she did, another shaft of light, shot across her yard, directly hitting the back corner with an explosion of light.
 All the darkness simply was chased away by the light.